 A formal portrait sitting is available for graduating students the last week in November.
 Students are provided with complete regalia and accessories for these photos.
 Students must book an appointment in the main office to have their photo taken.
-A photographer sitting fee charge of \$30.00 is required.
+A photographer sitting fee charge of \$30.00 is required (subject to change).